-From the perspective of shareholders, predictability is the most important attribute of dividends.
+From the perspective of family shareholders, predictability is the most important attribute of dividends.
 Predictability does not mean that the company pays a static dollar dividend each period (though it may).
-Rather, predictability means that shareholders understand the framework within which directors will evaluate the dividend to be paid each period.
+Rather, predictability means that shareholders understand the framework within which family business directors will evaluate the dividend to be paid each period.

-Exhibit 5 on the following page summarizes the four principal dividend policies that boards can adopt.
+Exhibit 5 below summarizes the four principal dividend policies that boards can adopt.